acquia/reservoir/README.md

 Reservoir, but to always do so on behalf of a user.

-# Getting started: demo content & users
+# Before going into production: delete demo material, change keys …

 During installation, Reservoir creates 4 pieces of demo material:
 1. /node/1 -> demo content, titled "Hello world"